somegenericdev/WYSIWYGTextEditor/README.md

 ### Sticky Snow Toolbar

-On longer documents, it becomes tedious and unusable to have the toolbar lodged up the top, so instead you can configure the snow editor to have the toolbar follow along as you edit
+On longer documents, it becomes tedious and unusable to have the snow toolbar lodged up the top, so instead you can configure the snow editor to have the toolbar follow along as you edit.
+Simply pass the EditorTheme.Snow for the Theme and StickyToolBar="true"
+> Note: The bubble editor is not impacted by this at all

 ```
+<TextEditor @ref="@_quillHtml"
+            Theme="EditorTheme.Snow"
+            StickyToolBar="true">
+            ...

 ```